Flexible working location for ALL employees is essential for accessibility

 Not everyone has visible disabilities

 In situations where companies allow people with disabilities to work remotely, many people who need accommodation can still fall through the cracks.
 Especially with invisible disabilities, medical professionals and employers routinely ignore people with disabilities and chronic illnesses.
-For these people, convincing their employer that they need these accommodations without medical proof can be a daunting and stressful task.
-In some cases, they may also not want their coworkers knowing that they need accommodations.
-Some people can also be hesitant to approach their employer for accommodations out of fear, despite reasonable accommodations being a legal right in many places.
+For these people, convincing their employer that they need these accommodations both with or without doctor support can be a daunting and stressful task.
+This is especially true for women and other marginalised groups.

 When companies allow anyone to work remotely with no questions asked, these people can get the accommodations they need without facing problems.